adamsitnik/adamsitnik.github.io/_posts/2017-03-17-Porting-ASP-NET-Core-application-to-VS2017.md

 <PackageVersion>$(BuildNumber)</PackageVersion>
 ```

 To build a package you still need to call `dotnet publish`.
-However the way of handling relative path for `--output` option has changed.
+However, the way of handling relative path for `--output` option has changed.
 Whatever you pass to it is now relative to the `.csproj` file, not the working directory (as it was before).

-One important thing about CI: if you install the new .NET Core SDK it will became the default one.
+One important thing about CI: if you install the new .NET Core SDK it will become the default one.
 It means that all projects, that still use `project.json` file will fail to compile.
 It's bad for other projects that are compiled on the same CI machine.
-You can avoid this problem by setting the sdk version for old projects it the corresponding `global.json` file:
+You can avoid this problem by setting the SDK version for old projects it the corresponding `global.json` file:

 ```json
 {